roshthoms26/PINN/README.md

 ## Overview

-The related document is https://www.vizuaranewsletter.com/p/teach-your-neural-network-to-respect?utm_campaign=post&utm_medium=web.

-The Core idea of this is that one can imagine teaching a child what will happen if they drop a ball.
+The Core idea is that one can imagine teaching a child what will happen if they drop a ball.
 They don't need to see a thousand videos to learn that it will fall, not float up.
 However, in the case of an Artificial Intelligence (AI) model, it would need to analyze millions of pictures and videos of falling objects, and even after that, it is prone to making mistakes.
 It learns from patterns in data, but doesn't understand the fundamental rules of our world.
 This central problem is that standard neural networks are excellent pattern recognizers, but are ignorant of the basic laws of physics, which is where the application of PINN, or Physics-Informed Neural Network, comes in.
 The goal is to "teach" AI models to respect the laws of physics, making them more accurate, efficient, and trustworthy, especially for scientific and engineering tasks.

 Traditional AI has two major weaknesses when applied to real-world scientific problems.
 One of them is Data hunger, which is that training an AI model to simulate a complex system requires a large amount of high-quality data.
 This is often expensive, time-consuming, or sometimes impossible to collect.
 For example, we can't run a million crash tests to get data for a car safety AI.
 The other issue is that the models only understand statistical correlations in data; they can produce results that are completely impossible in the real world.
 These "unphysical" results make them unreliable for critical applications.
 Hence, we can argue that we can't rely on data alone.
 We need to infuse our models with the centuries of scientific knowledge we already possess.